tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 ## Two output arguments

 __Smart Sinusoids__ is capable of generating a time vector for the generated signal vector if you use two output parameters.
-It can generate three types of time vector, by adding an extra parameter `x` to your parameter list.
+It can generate three types of time vectors, by adding an extra parameter `x` to your parameter list.

 | Time vector type | `x` parameter  | Description |
 |:-----------------|:-------------------|:------------|